Frequently Asked Questions

 Who administers and regulates the school nutrition services in the Fort Worth School District?

-The Fort Worth ISD Child Nutrition Services Department (CNS) and Sodexo Magic administer the school nutrition services in Fort Worth ISD.
+The Fort Worth ISD Child Nutrition Services Department (CNS) and Aramark administer the school nutrition services in Fort Worth ISD.
 Fort Worth ISD participates in the National School Lunch and Breakfast Programs, both of which are regulated by the United States Department of Agriculture (USDA).
 At the state level, The Texas Department of Agriculture (TDA) is the monitor and regulatory authority for school meals.
 Local health departments provide oversight for the food safety of the meals served.

 How much of the local taxpayer money is used to operate Child Nutrition Services?